J. B. Holmes: Professional career

-Style of play

 Holmes, along with fellow 2006 rookies such as Camilo Villegas and Bubba Watson, is known for hitting the ball long distances, in excess of 300 yards (312.7 yards, ranking him number 2 in driving distance, only 6 yards behind the leader, Watson).
 As such, he plays courses by routinely hitting his driver as far as he can, reminiscent of John Daly's "Grip it and Rip It" philosophy, and using his distance advantage to put him closer to the green and in position for a wedge or short iron to the green.
 While the style of play is not new, many critics have complained that J.B.
 Holmes's style has ushered in a new wave of golfers dedicated to smashing the ball as far as they can, assisted by the newer golf equipment offered by golf club companies and hacking the ball out of the rough onto the green, effectively eliminating the equalizing effect that the sport of golf usually affords shorter, accurate hitters.

-2008 Ryder Cup

 In the 2008 Ryder Cup, Holmes defeated Europe's Søren Hansen 2&1 during Sunday's singles matches to bring the United States within one point of clinching the Ryder Cup.
 Jim Furyk would later defeat Miguel Ángel Jiménez on the 17th hole to clinch the Ryder Cup.
 Holmes and another Ryder Cup teammate, Kenny Perry, were named Kentuckians of the Year for 2008 by Kentucky Monthly magazine.

-Brain surgery

 After shooting an 80 in the first round, Holmes withdrew from the 2011 PGA Championship in August.
 He had been dealing with vertigo symptoms for several months and eventually was diagnosed with structural defects in the cerebellum known as Chiari malformations.
 He underwent brain surgery on September 1, 2011, and about a month later, doctors discovered that Holmes was allergic to the adhesive used on the webbed titanium plate at the base of his skull.
 He was airlifted from his home in Kentucky to Johns Hopkins in Baltimore for another surgery.
 Holmes returned to the PGA Tour in late January 2012 at the Farmers Insurance Open.